AdobeDocs/commerce-operations.en/help/configuration/storage/memcached.md

 **To verify memcached works with Magento**:

-1. Delete the contents of the following directories under your Magento installation directory:
+1. Delete the contents of the following directories under your Commerce installation directory:

    ```bash
    rm -rf var/cache/* var/page_cache/* var/session/*